 - What can we make from recycled materials?

 - What happens to all the waste?

 - Should we throw away old toys?
 What should we do with them?

 Recycling starts at home.
 Get a recycling bin or participate in your neighborhood recycling program.
-Recycle everything you can – paper, plastic, cardboard, cans, milk cartons, toilet tissue & paper towel rolls, water bottles, etc. We started small, and now I make sure I not only recycle everything, but I also clean out all recycled materials before putting it in the recycling box that we have in the kitchen.
+Recycle everything you can – paper, plastic, cardboard, cans, milk cartons, toilet tissue & paper towel rolls, water bottles, etc. We started small, and now I make sure I recycle everything, but I also clean out all recycled materials before putting them in the recycling box that we have in the kitchen.
 It’s a big deal at my house now.
 Read my post – Clever Ways to Make Recycling Fun for Kids for other ways to get your kids on board.